MikeKneeB/quartz-site/content/Armour Astir - Burning Silver/Setting/The Resistance.md

 - A magical warding ritual called The Vow has protected the Free Duchies of Nald from conquest by the Empire, and they have been fighting to keep their outer holdings for 150 years.
 - They have rich natural resource deposits, including both a large quantity of readily accessibly formulate.
 - The cities of Nald are carved deep into the earth, and the traditional vocations and culture of the cities are mining and carving.
 They eat mushrooms, and farm large termite-like insects deep underground.
-- The Free Duchies of Nald have a deep-seated grudge with The Protection Guild, as they have been at war with their forces primarily over the long years.
+- The Free Duchies of Nald have a deep-seated grudge with [[The Argent Court#The Protection Guild|The Protection Guild]], as they have been at war with their forces primarily over the long years.
 - A culture of magical learning pervades the cities, with each noble house keen to produce an eldest scion of exceptional talent, to contribute to both the upkeep of The Vow and their dukedom's standing within the union.
 - They provide a great deal of material support to The Resistance, along with some dedicated and powerful channelers.
 - Values: